 While our primary mission is to support the students, faculty and staff at SF State, the J. Paul Leonard Library is also open to members of the general public.

 Visitors may not checkout books or other materials unless they join the Friends of the Library or SF State Alumni Association.
-Another way to borrow books from our collection is to contact a library that you are affiliated with, such as your local public library, to see if they can get the book for you via Interlibrary Loan.
+Another way to borrow books from our collection is to contact a library that you are affiliated with, such as your local public library, to see if they can get the book for you via interlibrary loan.

-If you need help or have additional questions when you’re at the Library, stop by the Research Assistance Desk on the 1st Floor.
+If you need help or have additional questions when you’re at the library, stop by the Book Checkout & Pickup Desk on the 1st Floor.